-In addition to an 8kHz clock or frame pulse on the FSYNC pin and a 2kHz clock or frame pulse on the MFSYNC pin, the DS31404 features eight programmable output clock signals organized into four groups: OC1, OC3, OC4 and OC5.
-See Figure 3-1.
+In addition to an 8kHz clock or frame pulse on the FSYNC pin and a 2kHz clock or frame pulse on the MFSYNC pin, the DS31415 features four programmable output clock signals organized into two pairs: OC1 and OC4.
+See [Figure 3-1](#).
 Each output clock group consists of a differential clock signal and a CMOS clock signal.
-Output clock groups OC1 and OC3 have high-speed APLLs in their paths and therefore have CML differential outputs to handle frequencies up to 750MHz.
-Output clock groups OC4 and OC5 don't have APLLs and therefore have lower-power LVDS/LVPECL differential outputs suitable for frequencies up to 312.5MHz.
-Table 7-5 provides more detail on the capabilities of the output clock pins.
+Output clock group OC1 has a high-speed APLL in its path and therefore has a CML differential output to handle frequencies up to 750MHz.
+Output clock group OC4 doesn't have an APLL and therefore has lower-power LVDS/LVPECL differential outputs suitable for frequencies up to 312.5MHz.
+[Table 7-5](#) provides more detail on the capabilities of the output clock pins.